Professor Penny Green, BA (Hons) (ANU), MPhil, PhD (Cambridge)

 Penny Green is Professor of Law and Globalisation at Queen Mary University of London, and has been appointed as Head of the Law Department from September 2018.
 She joined Queen Mary University of London in September 2014 following seven years as Professor of Law and Criminology at King’s College London.
 She studied Psychology, Anthropology and Sociology at the Australian National University before undertaking graduate studies and a doctorate in Criminology at the University of Cambridge.

 Professor Green has published extensively on state crime theory (including her monograph with Tony Ward, State Crime: Governments, Violence and Corruption), state violence, Turkish criminal justice and politics, ‘natural’ disasters, genocide, mass forced evictions, and resistance to state violence.
 She has a long track record of researching in hostile environments and has conducted fieldwork in the UK, Turkey, Egypt, Kurdistan, Palestine/Israel, Tunisia and Myanmar.
-She has secured ~£3,000,000 of Research Council funding, including four major grants from the Economic and Social Research Council (ESRC).
+She has secured over £1.5 million of Research Council funding, including four major grants from the Economic and Social Research Council (ESRC).

 Professor Green is Founder and Director of the award winning International State Crime Initiative (ISCI) - a multi-disciplinary international initiative to collate, analyse and disseminate research-based knowledge about criminal state practices and resistance to them.
 ISCI is based at QMUL and partnered with the Harvard Humanitarian Initiative, Ulster University and the University of New South Wales (UNSW).